-Voting Members: Director of Information Technology, Department Representatives from all departments, Staff Representative, Bureau of Business and Economic Research Representative, and Information Technology Representative Chair: Director of Information Technology Charge: Provide guidance for the deployment and management of technologies within the College.
+Voting Members: Director of Information Technology, Department Representatives from all

+Representative, and Information Technology Representative

+Chair: Director of Information Technology

+Charge: Provide guidance for the deployment and management of technologies within the

+College.
 This includes, but is not limited to computers, telecommunications, multimedia, and information technologies to support students, faculty, and staff.

-- Work with College faculty, staff, and students to ensure the availability of appropriate and needed technology, the efficient and effective application of that technology, and the sustainability of that technology in accordance with the mission of the College - Coordinate informational seminars for College faculty and staff on the use of technology - Work with the Office of the Provost and University Facilities Planning in the implementation of technology in classrooms in the Business and Economics College building - Advise the Dean on the adequacy of the College's technology resources - Post minutes of each meeting on the college H: drive - Other duties as assigned by the Dean
+Work with College faculty, staff, and students to ensure the availability of appropriate and needed technology, the efficient and effective application of that technology, and the sustainability of that technology in accordance with the mission of the College

+- Coordinate informational seminars for College faculty and staff on the use of technology - Work with the Office of the Provost and University Facilities Planning in the implementation of technology in classrooms in the Business and Economics College building - Advise the Dean on the adequacy of the College's technology resources - Post minutes of each meeting on the college H: drive - Other duties as assigned by the Dean